googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

 require "google/cloud/error_reporting/rails"
 ```

-Then the instrumentation library can also be configured through Rails
+Then the instrumentation library can also be configured using Rails
 configuration interface:

 ```ruby